- Mission Statement

 The mission of the U.S. Department of Health and Human Services (HHS) is to enhance the health and well-being of Americans by providing for effective health and human services and by fostering sound, sustained advances in the sciences underlying medicine, public health, and social services.

 Through its programming and other activities, HHS works closely with state, local, and U.S. territorial governments.
-The Federal Government has a unique legal and political government-to-government relationship with tribal governments and a special obligation to provide services for American Indians and Alaska Natives (AI/ANs) based on these individuals’ relationship to tribal governments.
-HHS works with tribal governments and with urban Indian and other organizations to facilitate greater consultation and coordination between state and tribal governments on health and human services.
+The federal government has a unique legal and political government-to-government relationship with tribal governments and a special obligation to provide services for American Indians and Alaska Natives based on these individuals’ relationship to tribal governments.
+HHS works with tribal governments, urban Indian organizations, and other tribal organizations to facilitate greater consultation and coordination between states and tribes on health and human services issues.

 HHS also has strong partnerships with the private sector and nongovernmental organizations.
-The Department works with partners in the private sector, such as regulated industries, academic institutions, trade organizations, and advocacy groups.
-The Department recognizes that leveraging resources from organizations and individuals with shared interests allows HHS to accomplish its mission in ways that are the least burdensome and most beneficial to the American public.
-Grantees in the private sector, such as academic institutions and faith-based and neighborhood partnerships, provide many HHS-funded services at the local level.
-HHS also works closely with other Federal departments and international partners to coordinate its efforts to ensure the maximum impact for the public.
+The Department partners with the private sector, such as regulated industries, academic institutions, trade organizations, and advocacy groups.
+The Department leverages resources from these organizations to enable HHS to accomplish its mission through strategies that minimize the burden on, and increase the benefits to, the American public.
+This effort occurs through faith-based and neighborhood partnerships as well as grantees in the private sector, such as academic institutions and community-based nonprofit organizations, which provide many services at the local level.
+HHS collaborates with other federal departments and international partners to ensure the maximum impact for the public.